BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 **identity**  _required_
-: The referral code creator's identity
+: The referral code creator's identity.

 **amount** _required (for create)_
-: The amount of credit to redeem when user applies the referral code
+: The amount of credit to redeem when user applies the referral code.

 **bucket** _optional_
 : The name of the bucket to use.
-If none is specified, defaults to 'default'
+If none is specified, defaults to 'default'.

 **expiration** _optional_
-: The expiration date of the referral code
+: The expiration date of the referral code.

 **prefix** _optional_
-: The prefix to the referral code that you desire
+: The prefix to the referral code that you desire.

 **calculation_type**  _required (for create)_
-: This defines whether the referral code can be applied indefinitely, or only once per user
+: This defines whether the referral code can be applied indefinitely, or only once per user.

 1. _0_ - referral code can be applied continually
 1. _1_ - a user can only apply a specific referral code once

 **location** _required (for create)_
-: The user to reward for applying the referral code
+: The user to reward for applying the referral code.

-1. _0_ - the user applying the referral code receives credit
+1. _0_ - The user applying the referral code receives credit.
-1. _2_ - the user who created the referral code receives credit
+1. _2_ - The user who created the referral code receives credit.
-1. _3_ - both the user who created the referral code and the applying user receive credit
+1. _3_ - Both the user who created the referral code and the applying user receive credit.

 #### Returns

   {
     referral_code: "The referral code.
 Without prefix, it's a 6 character long unique alpha-numeric string; with prefix, it's the prefix concatenated with a 4 character long unique alpha-numeric string",
     app_id: "The app key",
     metadata: {
       bucket: "The name of the bucket used for the referral code",
       amount: "The amount of the referral code",
     },
     expiration: "The expiration date of the referral code",
     calculation_type: "Whether the referral code can be applied indefinitely, or only once per user",
     location: "Whether to reward the creator of the referral code or the one what applies it" }

-### Validate a Branch referral code
+### Validate a Branch Referral Code

 #### Endpoint